What is DDOS Server?

 Automate Your Communications Department

-When a DDoS server attack occurs, your clients will communications desk will be overwhelmed.
+When a DDoS server attack occurs, your client's communications desk will be overwhelmed.
 Clients will be calling, sending emails, and complaining on social media platforms.
 Automating client communications in this case, will help your company manage the sudden increase in messages.
 Further, you may want to create a status page that indicates whether or not your website is operational.

 DDOS Server Attack